Niche & specialty

 TL;DR

 Post-construction is the most-misunderstood service category.
 Homeowners assume it's like a deep clean.
 It isn't — the dust is finer, more pervasive, and re-settles for days after the obvious mess is gone.
+That's why we quote post-construction cleaning on inspection rather than against a fixed tier.

 Why the two-pass method